Jimwi/ilets_words/day16/Elizebeth vs. Enigma | The Codebreaker | American Experience | PBS.md

 [Houghton:] The fear is that the Germans will start a front in South America.
 This could be a dramatic game-changer that could make it very difficult for us to fight the war overseas because we’d be worried about fighting the war at home.

 [Narrator:] From her tiny office in Washington, Elizebeth shadowed Sargo’s every move.
 Any which way they turned, his spies were `outflanked`.

-[Houghton:] In the end Elizebeth is able to give information to the Allies which allows them to break up the spy ring and do it in such a way that the Germans have no idea that the spy ring was broken up because their codes had been broken.
+[Houghton:] In the end, Elizebeth is able to give information to the Allies which allows them to break up the spy ring and do it in such a way that the Germans have no idea that the spy ring was broken up because their codes had been broken.